-For general instructions on how to register iExplorer, please see How do I register iExplorer?.
+For general instructions on how to register and unlock iExplorer, please see How do I register iExplorer?.

 Download iExplorer 3 for Windows